akygtr/GTM-Analytics-Dashboard/README.md

 |  **Line Chart: Monthly Sentiment Trend**   | Shows sentiment variation across months                         | **Campaign Effectiveness Monitor** – Measure campaign or product launch impact    |
 |  **Scatterplot: Rating vs. Review Volume** | Shows which products are most reviewed and how they score       | **Market Traction Analyzer** – Identify high adoption vs. niche products          |
 |  **Customer Review Table**                 | Raw reviews with metadata (rating, sentiment, product)          | **Storytelling Tool** – Pull real quotes for GTM positioning and sales collateral |

+# GTM Case Studies from the Dashboard

+## 1. Fitness Tracker – Campaign Effectiveness (March 2024)
+In early Q1 2024, the **Fitness Tracker** product was struggling with customer sentiment.
+The dashboard highlighted that:

+* **Negative sentiment spiked to \~35%**,
+* A large portion of low-rated reviews mentioned *“syncing issues”* with third-party fitness apps.

+Recognizing this as both a **product weakness** and **GTM opportunity**, the team launched a **March 2024 product update campaign** with messaging around:

+> *“Seamless syncing with your favorite fitness apps.”*

+Post-campaign insights from the dashboard showed measurable success:

+* **5-star reviews increased by \~18%**
+* **Negative sentiment dropped by \~12%**

+**GTM Outcome:** This validated that addressing pain points directly in campaign messaging can shift perception.
+The sales team doubled down on “compatibility” as a differentiator, driving **higher conversions in Q2 2024**.

+---